What Happens When a Landlord Is Unresponsive?

-Habitability is an implied warranty, meaning the landlord has a legal duty to maintain the standards of habitability, no matter what it says in your lease.
-When your rental — whether it is a house or an apartment — becomes uninhabitable, you should notify your landlord right away and ask for repairs.
+Habitability is an implied warranty, meaning the landlord has a legal duty to maintain the standards of habitability.
+This is true no matter what it says in your lease agreement.
+When your rental — whether it is a house or an apartment — becomes uninhabitable, you should immediately notify your landlord and ask for repairs.

-If your landlord refuses to make repairs or perform necessary maintenance in a timely manner, there are a few steps you can take to encourage your landlord to act.
+If your landlord refuses to make repairs or perform necessary maintenance in a timely manner, you can take a few steps to encourage your landlord to act.

-First, it is wise to inform your landlord that you are aware of your rights, and that the rental's current condition violates habitability standards.
+First, it is wise to inform your landlord that you know your rights and that the rental's current condition violates habitability standards.

 Next, review your state and local laws to determine your next steps, which could include the following:

-- Contact the local housing authorities: If the issue is in violation of state or local housing code, contact local housing authorities for an inspection and report.
-Your landlord could then be ordered by housing officials to fix the problem.
+- Contact the Local Housing Authorities: If the issue violates the state or local housing code, contact local housing authorities for an inspection and report.
+Housing officials could then order your landlord to fix the problem.

-- Reduce or withhold rent: You could withhold or reduce rent payments until your landlord fixes the problem.
+- Reduce or Withhold Rent: You could withhold or reduce rent payments until your landlord fixes the problem.
 Note: Certain requirements must be met before rent can be reduced or withheld, so take this step cautiously.
 Some states require that withheld rent be placed in an escrow account.

 Make sure to take photos of the issue and document every attempt made to contact your landlord.
 Save all contact information and keep a paper trail of all your actions concerning the repairs.
 Consider sending certified mail to have proof that your landlord received your complaint and had knowledge of the problem.
 Ultimately, you may need to file an action in court with the help of an attorney.